eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		\cite[\S5.3, pp. 158]{Tate2010}.
 		For assigning a (key,value) pair to the set, try "*set_name += key --> value*" \cite[\S5.3, pp. 158-159]{Tate2010}.
-		When type constraints of the map are not adhered to
+		When type constraints of the map are not adhered to, errors/exceptions are thrown at compile time or run-time \cite[\S5.3, pp. 159]{Tate2010}.
 + *Scala* application programming interface (API) \cite[\S5.2, pp. 153]{Tate2010}.